Web Shop for Kakemono, Japanese Hanging Scroll Paintings. Buy Kakejiku Online !

 Kanzan was born in Wakayama city of Wakayama Prefecture as the 3rd son of Shimomura Toyojoro.

-Kanzan's real name is Seizaburo.
+Kanzan's real name was Seizaburo.

 When Kanzan was 8 years old, the family moved to Tokyo, and he studied painting under Kano Hogai.